linuxkit/linuxkit/projects/wireguard/roadmap.md

 ## Roadmap

 **Near-term:**
-- moving `wireguard-tools` out of the init image (with any other tools, as well)
 - decide between either carrying the WireGuard patches in our kernel tree or using a module

 **Long-term:**